calcmogul/controls-engineering-in-frc/README.md

 this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

+Add executive summaries of each chapter to facilitate tl;drs similar to what has been said in 1-on-1 discussions online when students don't understand.

 Finish chapters on calculus and dynamics and part on motion planning.

 Decompress walls of math.
 The Kalman filter derivation is a particularly big